 Contact Our Team

-Can a tenant stay longer than a 12-month tenancy agreement in Turkey?
+Can a tenant stay longer than the original 12-month tenancy agreement in Turkey?

 Yes.
-A 12-month residential tenancy does not automatically mean the tenant must leave at the end of the first year.
-Turkish residential tenancies can continue for many years unless the tenant leaves voluntarily or a valid legal eviction route exists.
+Many foreign landlords incorrectly assume a tenant must leave automatically at the end of a 12-month agreement.
+In practice, Turkish residential tenancy agreements can continue for many years unless the tenant leaves voluntarily or a valid legal eviction route exists.

 What is a Tahliye Taahhütnamesi?

-Should rent increases be fixed in the tenancy agreement?
+Should annual rent increases be fixed in the tenancy agreement?

-Usually, the agreement should refer to the legally applicable inflation-linked rent increase framework rather than using an arbitrary fixed increase.
+Generally, tenancy agreements should refer to the legally applicable inflation-linked increase framework rather than relying on arbitrary fixed increases.
+This helps maintain legal compliance and protects the landlord against inflation erosion.

-Ideally, the guarantor should be a Turkish national, resident in Turkey and preferably based in the same city as the apartment.
-The guarantor should be identified and should sign in person.
+Ideally, the guarantor should be a Turkish national resident in Turkey and preferably based in the same city as the property.
+The guarantor should also be properly identified and sign in person.

 Should all adult occupants sign the tenancy agreement?

 Yes.
-All adults over 18 who will live in the property should ideally be identified and asked to sign the tenancy agreement.
+All adults over the age of 18 who will live in the property should ideally be identified and sign the tenancy agreement to reduce future disputes regarding occupancy and responsibility.

-Who pays building maintenance fees during vacancy periods?
+Who pays building maintenance fees in Istanbul apartments?

 During an active tenancy, maintenance fees are usually paid by the tenant.
-When the apartment is empty, the landlord normally becomes responsible for these costs.
+However, during vacancy periods the landlord generally becomes responsible for these costs.